schlopp96/VBP/README.md

 ### How It Works

-- **VBP** functions by simply copying the relevant patch files & places/overwrites core files responsible for the BepInEx version downgrade.
+- **VBPatcher** functions by simply copying the relevant patch files & places/overwrites core files responsible for the BepInEx version downgrade.

 - The patch files will all be placed in either one of two potential locations within Valheim's install directory